FBP II: FOTOFILMIC BOOK PROGRAM LED BY GREG GIRARD: 9-MONTH MENTORSHIP + 3 EXHIBITIONS (BOWEN ISLAND-PARIS-TOKYO)

-FBP: FOTOFILMIC BOOK PROGRAM LED BY GREG GIRARD
+FBP II: FOTOFILMIC BOOK PROGRAM LED BY GREG GIRARD

-FBP: FOTOFILMIC BOOK PROGRAM LED BY GREG GIRARD AND GUEST MENTORS MICHAEL KOMINEK & GONZALO SANCHEZ
++ GUEST MENTORS MICHAEL KOMINEK & GONZALO SANCHEZ

 All images/book covers © Greg Girard, courtesy the artist and the publishers.
 Top row, from left: HK:PM.
-Hong Kong Night Life 1974-1989 (Asia One Books, Hong Kong, 2017); City of Darkness Revisited (Watermark Publications Ltd, Lopen UK, 2014); Under Vancouver 1972-1982 (Magenta Foundation, Toronto, 2017).
-Bottom row, top left: American Stopover (Kominek Books, Berlin, 2024); bottom left: JAL 76-88 (Kominek Books, Berlin, 2023); right: Snack Sakura (Kominek Books, Berlin, 2025)
+Hong Kong Night Life 1974-1989 (Asia One Books, 2017); City of Darkness Revisited (Watermark Publications Ltd, 2014); Under Vancouver 1972-1982 (Magenta Foundation, 2017); Phantom Shanghai (Thames & Hudson, 2010).
+Bottom row, from left: Hanoi Calling: One Thousand Years Now (Magenta Foundation, 2010); American Stopover (Kominek Books, 2024); JAL 76-88 (Kominek Books, 2023); right: Snack Sakura (Kominek Books, 2025)

 CORE MENTOR: GREG GIRARD

 Greg Girard is a Canadian photographer who has spent much of his career in Asia.
 His work has examined the social and physical transformations in Asia, especially in its largest cities, for more than four decades.
 He is the author of several photographic books.
 City of Darkness Revisited, published 2014, revives an early collaboration with co-author Ian Lambot, and updates their influential book, City of Darkness: Life in Kowloon Walled City (Watermark, 1993).
 Based in Shanghai between 1998 and 2011, his photographic monograph, Phantom Shanghai (Magenta, Toronto, 2007), with a foreword by novelist William Gibson, looks at the rapid and at times violent changes in China’s largest city as Shanghai raced to remake itself at the beginning of the 21st Century.
 Other recent titles include JAL 76-88 (Kominek, Berlin, 2023), Tokyo-Yokosuka 1976-1983, (Magenta, Toronto, 2019), Hotel Okinawa, (The Velvet Cell, Osaka, 2017); Under Vancouver 1972-1982 (Magenta, Toronto, 2017); Hanoi Calling (Magenta, Toronto, 2010); and In the Near Distance (Kominek, Berlin, 2010), a book of early photographs made in Asia and North America between 1973 and 1986.
 The International Centre of Photography in New York featured his series “Half the Surface of the World”, a survey of US military bases and their host communities in Asia, in 2012.
 His work is in the collection of National Gallery of Canada, Art Gallery of Ontario, Vancouver Art Gallery, M+ Museum Hong Kong, and other public and private collections.
 National Geographic Magazine in a special issue in 2022 cited his photograph from a story on gene editing, titled ‘The DNA Revolution’, as one of this century’s ‘100 best photos’.
-He is represented by Monte Clark Gallery, North America; Blue Lotus Gallery, Hong Kong; and Kominek Gallery, Berlin.
+He is represented by Monte Clark Gallery, North America; WKM Gallery, Hong Kong; and Kominek Gallery, Berlin.

 https://www.greggirard.com/